Cricket-England's Broad to retire after Ashes series | Sports-Games

 England fast bowler Stuart Broad will retire from cricket at the end of the Ashes series against Australia, he said after the third day of the final test on Saturday.

-Broad, 37, is England's second highest test wicket taker with 602 victims in 167 matches, behind only his long-time team mate James Anderson who has 690.
+Broad, 37, is England's second-highest test-wicket taker with 602 victims in 167 matches, behind only his long-time team mate James Anderson who has 690.
+"Tomorrow -- well Monday -- will be my last game of cricket," Broad told Sky Sports.

+"It's been a wonderful ride, a huge privilege to wear the Nottinghamshire and the England badge as much as I have and I'm loving cricket as much as I ever have."
+Broad and Anderson will be key players when England bid to bowl Australia out in the final test at The Oval on Sunday.
+England, who lead by 377 runs, need victory to level the series.

+"It's been such a wonderful series to be a part of and I've always wanted to finish it on top," Broad said.
+"This series feels like one of the most enjoyable and entertaining I've been a part of.
+"I've got a love affair with Ashes cricket and I think I wanted my last bat and bowl to be in the Ashes."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)